 Therefore, before entering into the contract, one can check the details of the project online on the RERA website by visiting the RERA website of the State concerned.

-Earlier sale agreement used to be in such a configuration that home buyers would be penalised for any default but identical defaults by promoters would not incur any penalty.
+Earlier sale agreements used to be in such a configuration that home buyers would be penalized for any default but identical defaults by promoters would not incur any penalty.
 However, now that RERA requirements are in force, a standard model selling agreement must be reached between promoters and homebuyers to ensure equality and protect buyers from different fines and charges.